 Montgomery Summer Research Diversity Fellowship Information & Past Fellows

 Note: Applications for Summer 2014 are now closed.
-Awards will be announced by April 15.
+Applications for Summer 2015 will open again in November.

 The American Bar Foundation sponsors a program of summer research fellowships to interest undergraduate students from diverse backgrounds in pursuing graduate study in the social sciences.
 The summer program is designed to introduce students to the rewards and demands of a research-oriented career in the field of law and social science.
 The program is supported in part by AT&T, the H.G.
 Montgomery Foundation, the Lloyd A. Fry Foundation, Seyfarth Shaw, LLP, and the National Science Foundation Research Experiences for Undergraduates.